 Cameras on Tour

 At Leod Escapes we spend a lot of time on the riding motorcycles and shooting video.
-This was post is from Jan 2023 and technology is always changing.
+This was post was last updated May 10 2024 and technology is always changing.
 This is a summary of what we’ve learned that we hope will help you capture some of the magic of riding motorcycles.

 Capture the moments – Small “Action Cameras” mean we can video our rides abroad and show them to our envious friends.
 It is however something else to pack and manage while you are on your vacation.
 Don’t let your desire to share the moment with your friends online take away from the great vacation experience you are supposed to be having yourself.
 If you are going to bring an “action camera” here’s a few tips to keep hassle to a minimum and get a better shot.

 The right tool for the job – Most action cameras aren’t built with speed and vibration in mind.
 You need a camera with image stabilization if you are going to mount the camera on a motorcycle.
 This was GoPro’s greatest weakness for riders until the GoPro 7.
 It was often the reason we pushed people toward the Garmin VIRB camera back in the day.
 Now image stabilization on the GoPro is really good.
-Last season we ran GoPro 10 Black with great success.
-The battery life is better than 7-9 models.
+The current crop of GoPro 10,11,12 have longer battery life is better than 7-9 models.
 The camera battery will run out during the day, make sure you buy a camera with replaceable batteries and you have 3 or 4 batteries on hand.
 We consider the GoPro to have superior hardware but buggy software.
 You’ve got to check your camera and make sure it hasn’t crashed before you head out.
 The GoPro can also very fussy about which microSD card you are using, SanDisk Extreme cards work best.
 Other actions cameras are not as picky and you just need quality microSD cards meant for video.
 You’re looking for high speed write times, especially if you are shooting in 4K.
+The differences between the 10,11 and 12 can really only be noticed by pro shooters and not really applicable so if you need to save a few bucks you can buy the older model and you’ll most likely be quite content with it.

 Care & feeding – MicroSD cards have become so cheap you might be tempted to buy one big card for your whole trip.
 Given how fussy these cameras can be about cards some times we recommend you have three or four smaller cards.
 It does mean you’ll have to watch how full your card is getting but it also means you can quickly swap cards if there is a problem.
 We also recommend an aftermarket battery charger so you can charge all 3 or 4 of your batteries each night while you sleep.
 Video files are HUGE.
 Either bring a laptop with an external drive of a terabyte or more of storage or bring extra cards.